-The following Property guidance note Produced in partnership with Rachel Oliphant of Pinsent Masons LLP provides comprehensive and up to date legal information covering:
+The following Property practice note Produced in partnership with Rachel Oliphant of Pinsent Masons provides comprehensive and up to date legal information covering:

 Due diligence (the process by which information about the proposed purchase is collated and assessed by the buyer's advisers) enables the buyer to make informed decisions about the property that it is proposing to buy.
 The due diligence will reveal if there are any potential risks which the buyer will be exposed to and the buyer can then decide how to minimise these risks.
 This may be by: